Cheapest Electricity Prices in Ireland.

 Who is the Cheapest Electricity Supplier in Ireland?

-Prices were checked for new customers on September 19th 2023 .
+Prices were checked for new customers on April 17th 2024 .
 One-year contracts only.
-(Not Smart Plans)

 The 3 Cheapest Electricity Prices